snowman-repos/book/everyone/README.md

 The designer sees the developer as incompetent or lazy, unable or willing to complete the work.
 The developer sees the designer as incompetent and lazy, ignorant of the medium they're working in and unwilling to learn more about the technology constraints.
 The result is a project that doesn't look as good as the designer's idea, doesn't perform as well as the developer planned, and everyone is unhappy.
 The designer and developer resent eachother and will continue to resent working together on future projects.

 The solution in this case is of course to establish at the start the working methodology, performance considerations, technology frameworks, and work together more closely.
 An iterative design approach where each module/component/section can be designed, developed, and tested simultaneously means the small technical problems can be identified and resolved before they snowball in to bigger, more personal problems.
 So maybe if you're experiencing such conflicts you may need to adjust the way you work to make it easier for others to work with you, and hopefully they will do the same.
+It's all about understanding how others work and how we can more smoothly work together.
+It's not easy - you have to try and think differently.

+#### Empathy

+> I'm starting to think empathy really is one of the most valuable skills (if you can call it a skill) that you can have.
+If you can put yourself in another persons shoes, you can imagine what it's like to use the things you make.
+That gives you mad UX skills.
+It means you can write a damn fine support email.
+You can make a meeting worth having.
+You can communicate clearly, because you can imagine what it's like to receive that communication.
+I'm looking forward to reading this.

+> -_Christ Coyier_

+People always notice when you go the extra mile for them, and in turn they're more likely to reciprocate for you.
+Always consider all of your communication, not just your tweets, texts, written emails, comments etc. but also your tone, your body language, and how you interact with people.
+Imagine if you were on the receiving end - did you communicate clearly and get your point across in a way that was friendly and reassuring?
+Did you convey urgency without sounding rude or impatient?
+Were you yourself?
+Were you helpful without being condescending?

+In the web industry there are lots of things you can do to be more empathic towards others.
+Doing the boring jobs, writing documentation, doing the overtime, finding a way to help free up someone else's time if they're workload exceeds yours.
+You can report bugs, provide feedback, offer motivation and inspiration.
+Just always try and be as helpful as possible.
+For example, when reporting a bug, offer as much information as you can, offer a reduced test case; you may find that in doing so you may be able to identify or solve the problem yourself or even learn something new in the process.
+You might contribute to open-source projects in some way, as this is what makes our industry truly great.
+To again quote from Chris Coyier:

+> What better way to show gratitude than to contribute your time and smarts to something that a lot of people benefit from?

+Pat people on the back when they've done good work, or just say thanks when they've helped improve yours.

 ## Do people even need to be managed?